 - 1 medium clove garlic, pressed or minced

 - ¼ teaspoon fine sea salt

 - Working with one big handful at a time, squeeze the grated cucumber between your palms over the sink to remove excess moisture.
 Transfer the squeezed cucumber to a small serving bowl, and repeat with the remaining cucumber.

 - Add the yogurt, olive oil, herbs, lemon juice, garlic, and salt to the bowl, and stir to blend.
 Let the mixture rest for 5 minutes to allow the flavors to meld.
 Taste and add additional chopped fresh herbs, lemon juice, and/or salt, if necessary (I thought this batch was just right as-is).

 - Serve tzatziki immediately or chill for later.
 Leftover tzatziki keeps well, chilled, for about 4 days.

 Recipe originally published in my cookbook, Love Real Food.

-Make it dairy free/vegan: Substitute ½ cup cashew sour cream (available on page 217 of my book) for the yogurt, and thin the tzatziki with a small spash of water if necessary.
+Make it dairy free/vegan: Substitute ½ cup cashew sour cream for the yogurt, and thin the tzatziki with a small spash of water if necessary.